|Owner/Managing Editor: Justin Potts|

 Katie is a recent University of Michigan graduate and longtime Wolverine fan.
 Born in Michigan, she moved to “that state to the south” when she was young and that cemented her status as a die-hard Maize and Blue supporter.
 She’s crazy about old movies and being outside in nature.
 If she could go anywhere in the world she would go to Norway to see the fjords.
 Her interests are far and wide, and what she likes most is learning, which is why she has made the decision to go back to school, hopefully to get a MFA.

 Chris is a former Division 1 quarterback at the Air Force Academy.
 Upon graduation, Chris served for four years in the U.S. Air Force.
 He then transitioned into the civilian world as a sales rep for Michelin Tires and now serves his country working for the Federal Government.
 Chris grew up in southeast Michigan following the Wolverines and is a huge fan of everything Michigan.
-He currently lives behind enemy lines in Columbus, Ohio, with his wife Erin, and newborn daughter Sawyer.
-Chris will bring a former player’s perspective to the site and you can check out his work with the Monday Morning Quarterback feature.
+He currently lives behind enemy lines in Columbus, Ohio, with his wife Erin, and daughter Sawyer.
+Chris brought a former player’s perspective to the site and you can check out his work with the Monday Morning Quarterback feature.